Posted on: September 14, 2016

 The University of South Carolina offers one of the top five postgraduate sports business degrees in the world, according to SportBusiness International, a well-respected industry trade publication.

-The Master of Science in Sport and Entertainment Management, offered by South Carolina’s College of Hospitality, Retail and Sport Management, moved up three spots from eighth in the 2015 rankings to fifth this year.
+The Master of Sport and Entertainment Management, offered by South Carolina’s College of Hospitality, Retail and Sport Management, moved up three spots from eighth in the 2015 rankings to fifth this year.